felixhayashi/TW5-TiddlyMap/README.md

 Build
 ---------------------------------------------------------------------

-If you want to compile your own TiddlyMap plugin from souce, follow the steps below.
+If you want to compile your own TiddlyMap plugin from source, follow the steps below.

 **Note:** In case you want to contribute code to the project, make sure you read [Contributing to TiddlyMap](https://github.com/felixhayashi/TW5-TiddlyMap/blob/master/CONTRIBUTING.md) and signed the CLA before creating a pull request.